SASS® 3100 Dry Air Sampler

-The SASS® 3100 dry air sampler system is a compact, rugged, microprocessor-controlled portable air sampler designed for use with state-of-the-art electret filter media.
+The SASS® 3100 Dry Air Sampler is a compact, rugged, microprocessor-controlled portable air sampler designed for use with state-of-the-art electret filter media.
 It is ideally suited to the collection of biological and radioactive aerosols.
-In independent tests performed by third parties, it has out-performed all competitors in terms of collection efficiency and suitability.
+In independent tests performed by third parties, it has outperformed all competitors in terms of collection efficiency and suitability.

 SASS 3100 COVID-19 Detection Breakthrough